-This proposal poses unacceptable risks to the environment, public health, highway safety and residential amenity.
-The combination of flood risk, fuel spill danger, heavy-vehicle movements, and harm to Charvil Country Park makes this development entirely inappropriate for the location.
-As we have family, it's unfair to dump filth in our backyard.
+This proposal poses clear, present and unacceptable risks to the environment, public health, highway safety, environmental health, residential amenity and community wellbeing.
+The scale of fuel storage and fuel spill danger, the volume and weight of heavy vehicle movements, plus the harm to Charvil Country Park and the surrounding residential area, makes this development entirely inappropriate and unsuitable for the location.

-I respectfully request that planning application 252782 be refused in the interests of public safety, environmental protection and long-term sustainability
+I urge and request the planning committee to refuse this planning application 252782 in the interests of public safety, environmental protection and long-term sustainability.